 - Attend a virtual training before using the system (strongly encouraged).
 Links to the CF+-hosted recruiter webinar sign-ups are below.

-*A recruiter training webinar will be hosted by AU on Tuesday, August 18th from 3-4 pm*
+*A live recruiter training webinar (recorded) will be hosted by AU on Wednesday, December 16th, from 10-11 am CT.

-Friday, August 21st: Meeting schedules (names and available times during the 4-8 pm CT window) must be finalized by exhibitors.
-We discourage altering the pre-determined 10-minute increments.
+Monday, January 18th: Meeting schedules (names and available times during the 4-8 pm CT window) must be finalized by exhibitors.
+We discourage altering the pre-determined 15-minute increments.
 Once students begin signing up, you cannot edit your schedule if a student occupies a time slot you must cancel; anticipate needed breaks in advance.

-Tuesday, August 25th-Tuesday, September 1st: Students make appointments on exhibitor schedules.
+Tuesday, January 19th-Tuesday, January 26th: Students make appointments on exhibitor schedules.

-Tuesday, September 1st (4-8 pm CST): Our inaugural virtual Meet the Firms is LIVE!
+Tuesday, January 26th (4-8 pm CST): Our second virtual Meet the Firms is LIVE!